This story was originally published on April 7, 2021.

 “I’m angry because my mother had to go to a segregated school until the ninth grade.
 My dad couldn’t vote when he turned 18, and it’s 2021 and I’m still fighting the fight that my grandmother fought,” said Howard.

-Ramirez-Tentinger is upbeat, a little quirky, and a stand-up comedian and is recognized for an uncanny ability to connect with anyone and everyone, including strangers.
+Ramirez-Tentinger is upbeat, a little quirky, and a stand-up comedian who is recognized for an uncanny ability to connect with anyone and everyone, including strangers.
 That likely explains why neither Austin nor Howard were surprised when Ramirez-Tentinger arrived at the memorial with a handful of homemade caramels for everyone.

 Also living within walking distance of the Say Their Names Memorial, it was Ramirez-Tentinger’s curiosity and vulnerability that led them to this particular space.
 “The first time I came here was for a community meeting.